What is a Mixture?

 Mixtures are made up of two or more substances which are not chemically combined with each other.
 The properties of mixtures are listed below.

 - The components of a mixture each keep their original properties.

-- The components can be separated easily.
+- The separation of components can be easily done.

 - The proportion of the components is variable.

 Crude oil: A mixture of organic compounds (mainly hydrocarbons)

 Seawater: A mixture of various salt and water.

 Air: a mixture of various gases like oxygen, carbon dioxide, nitrogen, argon, neon, etc.

 Gunpowder: A mixture of sulfur, potassium nitrate and carbon.